Magnitus-/DockerFiles/atom-electron/README.md

-# dockerfile: atom-electron
+# atom-electron

-NOTICE: Dockerizing my text editor, while nice, is not a top priority so this image will be updated on a per-need basis (possibly never).
+**NOTICE:** Dockerizing my text editor, while nice, is not a top priority so this image will be updated on a per-need basis (possibly never).
 Besides, I've already switched to spyder for my Python workflow.
 Who knows what editor I'll be using in 3 years for my js/bash/C++/"possible future language" workflow.

 This is a dockerfile to launch an electron gui within a docker container.